WowLabz/tasking_backend/pallets/pallet-court/README.md

 Pass entire court adjourned in a if condition based on final juror length (Once Super user is added change maximum number of court initations to 3)

+----- EVENT NOT BEONG DEPOSITED when all other functions are working in function adjour court, last else block